codetoomuch/formIsValid/README.md

 # Author

-Written by @codetoomuch, you can find me on github/twitter, if you find any bug or any problem with implementation feel free to contact me, happy tohelp you.
+Written by @codetoomuch, you can find me on github/twitter, if you find any bug or any problem with implementation feel free to contact me, happy to help you.